whsalazar-org/github-intro-to-actions-demos/README.md

 # GitHub: Intro to Actions

 ## Overview
-This repository has a series of workflows designed to introduce different features of GitHub Actions
+This repository has a series of workflows designed to introduce different features of GitHub Actions.

 ## Useful Links
 - General Documentation - https://docs.github.com/en/actions